5 Types of Crabs in Australia

 Horseshoe crabs have a hard exoskeleton that protects their body and several spiny legs that they use to move along the ocean floor.

-These crabs are not typically consumed by humans but are an essential part of the ecosystem as they feed on tiny organisms and act as prey for larger animals.
+These crabs are not typically consumed by humans but are an essential part of the ecosystem.
+They feed on tiny organisms and act as prey for larger animals.

 by bob in swamp is licensed under CC BY 2.0

-Ghost crabs are found on the sandy beaches along the coast of Australia, including Western Australia, Queensland, and New South Wales.
+Ghost crabs are found on the sandy beaches of Australia’s coasts, including those of Western Australia, Queensland, and New South Wales.

 They are named after their pale coloration and ability to blend in with their surroundings.